 - You have a fever, redness or warmth around the knee, or a lot of swelling

 - You have pain, swelling, numbness, tingling, or bluish discoloration in the calf below the sore knee

 - You still have pain after 3 days of home treatment

 What to Expect at Your Office Visit

-Your doctor may inject a steroid into the knee to reduce pain and inflammation.
+Your provider may inject a steroid into your knee to reduce pain and inflammation.

-You may need to learn stretching and strengthening exercises and podiatrist (to be fitted for orthotics).
+You may need to learn stretching and strengthening exercises.
+You also may need to see a podiatrist to be fitted for orthotics.

 In some cases, you may need surgery.